kupzsensei/cerberus-ai-cai/README.md

 *   **Advanced PDF Analysis & Professional Export**: Upload single or multiple PDF documents for in-depth analysis.
 The system intelligently extracts and processes content, providing actionable insights.
 Export reports to professional, high-quality PDFs with selectable text, proper formatting, and pagination.
 *   **Enhanced User Interface (UI/UX)**: Enjoy a clean, consistent, and intuitive user experience across all features, with polished styling and improved readability.
-*   **Dynamic Ollama Integration**: Effortlessly manage and switch between various Ollama servers and their available language models directly from the intuitive frontend UI.
+*   **Dynamic AI Server Integration**: Effortlessly manage and switch between various Ollama and Gemini servers and their available language models directly from the intuitive frontend UI.
 This flexibility ensures optimal performance and model selection for diverse tasks.
 *   **Asynchronous Background Processing**: Handles large-scale PDF processing tasks efficiently in the background, preventing timeouts and ensuring a smooth user experience.
 *   **Real-time Task Monitoring**: Keep track of all PDF processing tasks with real-time status updates.
 *   **Interactive Chatbot Interface**: Engage with a powerful language model through a user-friendly chat interface for quick queries and dynamic conversations.